-AP LANG SUMMER READING 2023
+AP LANG SUMMER READING 2024

 Due on the first day of school!
-(Please bring a hard copy of both assignments.)

 Your writing sample SHOULD BE SAVED IN A WORD or GOOGLE DOC.
 We will be submitting it to turnitin.com the first week of school.
 If you do not submit to turnitin.com, you will not receive credit for your summer reading assignment.